What is Pitch books in Investment Banking?

-Investment Banking Pitch book is the word most dreaded by the Analysts and Associates in any investment banks.
-I must tell you that making a Perfect Pitch book lies the secret behind bagging those million dollar deals.
-And that is why Investment Bankers work for hundred hours a week.
+Investment Banking Pitchbook is the word most dreaded by the Analysts and Associates in any investment banks.
+I must tell you that making a Perfect Pitchbook lies the secret behind bagging those million-dollar deals.
+And that is why Investment Bankers work for a hundred hours a week.

-Now assuming that your friend seeks your advise on which smarphone to buy?
+Now assuming that your friend seeks your advice on which smartphone to buy?

-Let us compare this example to Investment Banking Pitch Book as follows:
+Let us compare this example to the Investment Banking example as follows:

 You: Investment Banker (expert)

-Your Friend: Client of Investment Banking firm (who needs advise, help)
+Your Friend: Client of Investment Banking firm (who needs advice, help)

-Your explaining key features of smart phone: Investment Banker Pitch
+Your explaining key features of a smartphone: Investment Banker Pitch

-The investment bankers talks about how they are best in the industry and give clients all the data and Information about a particular deal through a Pitch book.
-Hope its little bit clear of what Pitch books are!
+The investment bankers talk about how they are best in the industry and give clients all the data and information about a particular deal through an Investment Banking Pitchbook.

-- Pitch books acts as a marketing device that is used by all the investment banks around the world.
+- They act as a marketing device that is used by all the investment banks around the world.

 - It is indispensable to the investment banks while marketing themselves to the clients.

-- It exemplifies valuable and comprehensive marketing material.
+- It exemplifies a valuable and comprehensive marketing material.